numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 NEP 41 layed out the creation of a class hierarchy for datatypes using the new DType classes to provide all necessary implementations.
 This NEP defines the specific choice of API necessary to define new DTypes.
-Here these are suggested as C-API slots, however, conceptually these translate identically to Python methods.
+Here, these are suggested as C-API slots; however, conceptually these translate identically to Python methods.

 Additionally, the NEP proposes to implement the notion of *abstract* DTypes.